vpicavet/docker-pggis/README.md

 When using Docker with AUFS, you can hit bug #783, and PostgreSQL server cannot be started due to permission problems.
 You will see dots appearing on the screen forever.
 There are at least three alternatives to workaround this bug :

-* Wait until the AUFS fix is released and taken into account in Docker ( not released yet as of feb.
-2015 )
+* Wait until the AUFS fix is released and taken into account in Docker ( should be fixed as of kernel 4.4.6 )

 * Remove containers and images related to this project and rebuild the image from scratch :